dev-cafe/autocmake/doc/users/faq.rst

 You can do this with ``--extra-fc-flags``, ``--extra-cc-flags``, or ``--extra-cxx-flags`` (depending on the set of enabled languages)::

-  $ python setup.py --fc=gfortran --extra-fc-flags='-some-exotic-flag'
+  $ python setup --fc=gfortran --extra-fc-flags='-some-exotic-flag'

 How can I redefine compiler flags?